-The Czech Republic is a growing destination for British trade as exports of goods and services there more than doubled between 2000 and 2010 and two-way trade is worth over £5billion.
-A flight to Prague only takes a couple of hours, if you’ve business associates over there, you might want to consider conference calling as a way to stay in touch – it’s a lot more cost effective and convenient than jetting out there.
+A flight to Czechia – or the Czech Republic, to give it its full name – only takes a couple of hours, but if you’ve business associates over there, you might want to consider conference calling as a way to stay in touch – it’s a lot more cost effective and convenient than jetting out there.

-How to set up a conference call between the UK and the Czech Republic
+How to set up a conference call between the UK and the Czechia

 Visit ConferenceCall.co.uk to get your free PIN instantly.
 Then click on the ‘Invite Participants’ tab to generate an email template into which you should enter the time, date and subject of the conference call you’re setting up.

-Choose UK and Czech Republic dial-in codes, click the button marked ‘Copy this invitation’, paste it into an email, send it to up to 100 participants, and you’re good to go.
+Choose UK and Czechia dial-in codes, click the button marked ‘Copy this invitation’, paste it into an email, send it to up to 100 participants, and you’re good to go.

 At the allotted time participants dial the following numbers and enter your PIN: